zer0def/nginxinc-kubernetes-ingress/docs-web/configuration/global-configuration/command-line-arguments.md

 	Secret with a TLS certificate and key for TLS termination of the default server.

 	- If not set, certificate and key in the file "/etc/nginx/secrets/default" are used.
+	- If "/etc/nginx/secrets/default" doesn't exist, the Ingress Controller will configure NGINX to reject TLS connections to the default server.
-	- If a secret is set, but the Ingress controller is not able to fetch it from Kubernetes API, or if a secret is not set and the file "/etc/nginx/secrets/  default" does not exist, the Ingress controller will fail to start.
+	- If a secret is set, but the Ingress controller is not able to fetch it from Kubernetes API, or it is not set and the Ingress Controller fails to read the file "/etc/nginx/secrets/default", the Ingress controller will fail to start.

 	Format: ``<namespace>/<name>``